 Princess Peach may be Mario’s most famous love interest and damsel in distress, but she wasn’t his first.
 That honor would go to Pauline, the tall slender brunette (although she was blonde at the time) who joined Mario for his very first appearance back in 1981.
-Not only is she Mario’s OG girlfriend, but her role as a damsel in a video game was the first of its kind.
-With honors like that–combined with her incredible fashion sense–you’d assume that Pauline is one of the faces of Nintendo, but the character has faded in and out of obscurity through the years, especially with the introduction of Mario’s main squeeze, Princess Peach.
+Not only is she Mario’s OG girlfriend, but her role as a damsel in a video game was among the first of its kind.
+With honors like that–combined with her incredible fashion sense–you’d assume Pauline is one of the faces of Nintendo, but the character has faded in and out of obscurity through the years, especially with the introduction of Mario’s main squeeze, Princess Peach.

 Pauline is slowly making her come back out of obscurity with a substantial role in Super Mario: Odyssey and as a playable character in Mario Tennis: Aces in which her wit and charm (not to mention great looks) is on full display.

 Pauline (also known as The Lady) appeared in the 1981 arcade game, Donkey Kong, which marked her debut in both the Mario and Donkey Kong franchises.
 In the game, she is captured by Mario’s pet, Donkey Kong who takes her to the top of a tall building.
 She loses several accessories in the process which Mario can collect for bonuses.
 After four levels, Mario traps Donkey Kong, causing the gargantuan ape to plummet from the top of the building, and reunites with his first love, sharing a tender moment with her just as the game ends.
 The Lady received her official name of Pauline in 1985, and was named after Polly James, the wife of Nintendo’s warehouse manager, Don James.